top of page

 And if those rules aren’t clear?
 Expect more controversies—and more damaged goodwill.

+The disqualification of Clair Obscur: Expedition 33 isn’t just about one game or one award.
+It’s a warning shot across the entire creative industry.
+AI isn’t going away.
+Neither is the demand for authenticity.
 Until gaming reconciles those two truths, the debate won’t be about who wins trophies—it’ll be about who gets to define what “indie” really means in the age of algorithms.

 What do you think?
 Should undisclosed AI use be an automatic disqualification, or is the industry overcorrecting out of fear?